History of Open Adoption

 Women who were pregnant and unable to care for the child, for any reason, were often deemed as unsavory and shameful.
 This stretched to the act of adoption.
 Children who were adopted would feel as though they were somehow to blame.
 Their lives would be haunted by the notion that there was something wrong with them because an unknown, unseen person did not want to raise them.

 As adult adoptees grew, it became apparent that closed adoptions are unhealthy in most instances.
 These adults sought out their birth parents, hoping to find closure and answers to questions.
 They also spoke out against the practice of keeping information hidden.
-Christian adoptions slowly became more open.
-Soon, studies were conducted on children who were now in these open adoptions.
-The findings were that they were much happier and well adjusted than the children of closed adoptions.
+This is when the history of open adoption began.

 By the end of the 20th century, open adoptions became more commonplace.
 This was not without struggles.
 Stereotypes persisted, some that still exist today, that birth parents may change their minds if they have easy access to the children.
 Though there is no foundation in this argument, it is still a fear among those who may have thought about the process but have not yet done adequate research.